An incident occurred last week which I have found it difficult to talk about.

 She was certainly in an anxiety overload.

-I feel ashamed even writing this – I try to preach how to handle a situation and then occasionally I just can’t contain my own emotions and begin to feel sorry for myself in what becomes my situation.
+I feel ashamed even writing this – I try to preach how to handle a situation and then occasionally I just can’t contain my own emotions and begin to feel sorry for myself in what becomes an ego-induced meltdown from the parent.

 When I get into this mind frame I neglect to focus on how she is feeling too and the distress she really is in.